Farama-Foundation/farama.org/_posts/2023-04-25-Announcing-Shimmy.md

     </a>
 </center>

-As detailed in the [Announcing The Farama Foundation](https://farama.org/Announcing-The-Farama-Foundation) blog post, our greater goal at Farama is to create a unified and user-friendly ecosystem for open-source reinforcement learning software, for use both in research and in industry.
-Shimmy plays an important role in this plan, by integrating external RL environments inside the Farama ecosystem.
+As detailed in our [announcement](https://farama.org/Announcing-The-Farama-Foundation) blog post, the Farama Foundation's greater goal is to create a unified and user-friendly ecosystem for open-source reinforcement learning software, for use both in research and in industry.
+Shimmy plays an important role in this plan, by integrating popular external RL environments inside the Farama ecosystem.

 Shimmy will continue to be maintained as a long-term utility, ensuring that popular RL environments are compatible with up-to-date APIs.
 We plan to add additional environments as we see fit, and welcome new contributions or suggestions.